jeevan356/PDAI_FossHack2025/README.md

 ### Loader
 The **Loader** component is located in `src/reusable_components/Loader.tsx`.
 It displays a loading spinner with an overlay.

-### One of Best Open Source Application for the following problem statement:
-Custom bank statement services streamline the process of tracking income and expenses by categorizing transactions according to tax codes.
-This makes tax filing more efficient, helps identify deductible expenses, and ensures compliance with regulations—reducing the risk of errors or audits.
-These services are especially beneficial for freelancers and gig workers, providing a clear, organized record of irregular income and variable expenses.

 ## services
 Vercel Webhost service